ga-wdi-lessons/es6/readme.md

 - Use template literals to interpolate variables and strings
 - Compare ES6 classes w/ ES5 prototypes
 - Use import/export syntax with modules
+- Use deconstruction to extract values from objects and arrays

 ## A Brief History of JavaScript